networking/init-cms-sandbox/README.md

 The project is being developed by the small hard working team at [net working AG][1] in Zürich.

-**IMPORTANT NOTICE** This project is very much in an Alpha stage.
+**IMPORTANT NOTICE** This project is in Beta stage, however we are currently developing customer projects on this platform.

-It is not advisable to use this for a production web site.
+A demo of the CMS can be found at [demo.initcms.com](https://demo.initcms.com) The login is:
+User: admin
+Password: initcms

+The Demo is reset every 3 hours.

 The installation of the sandbox is pretty much the same as a normal installation of Symfony project.